RobertSundling/neato-botvac/README.md

 As far as the current `.tgz` file as of this writing, it appears that a Vorwerk employee repackaged it on February 9, 2024 with a certificate valid through February 19, 2025.

 Although the firmware `.bin` file in this archive has a newer date than in earlier archives, the `.bin` itself is identical to earlier copies.

-(The SHA256 hash of the `Neato_4.5.3_189.bin` file, which is the actual firmware image inside the `.tgz`, is
+The SHA256 hash of the `Neato_4.5.3_189.bin` file, which is the actual firmware image inside the `.tgz`, is `3d36076fbf3c196ef452b81d54857c75c17ac6eca24ef614aff27a8decc56ef8`.
-`3d36076fbf3c196ef452b81d54857c75c17ac6eca24ef614aff27a8decc56ef8`.)

 This `.tgz` file also contains a (normally hidden) `._Signing.crt` metadata file, likely because the archive was created manually on a Macintosh computer.
 This unnecessary, additional file does not interfere with the update procedure and does not need to be removed.

-*Its certificate is currently expired, but this can be bypassed using the methods described above.*
+*The certificate contained in this firmware page is currently expired, but this can be bypassed using the methods described above.*

 ### 4.6.0_72

 Some users have reported that the `4.6.0_72` firmware was installed by Neato on their robots after RMA service.
 It has never been pushed to robots over the air, but was available on the Neato server.
 The changes in this firmware version compared to `4.5.3_189` are not publicly documented.

+The SHA256 hash of the `Neato_4.6.0_72.bin` file, which is the actual firmware image inside the `.tgz`, is `38973d99f40df5ae7a51eed8db361bfa80c1fe21a274b66df9d6b461d97d8a72`.

-*Its certificate is currently expired, but this can be bypassed using the methods described above.*
+*The certificate contained in this firmware page is currently expired, but this can be bypassed using the methods described above.*

 ### 4.2.0_102

 This is the [earliest documented firmware update for the Neato Botvac D7 Connected](https://shopeu.neatorobotics.com/pages/software-update-d7), and was shipped with at least some robots.
 If your robot shipped with this firmware, this is the version that your Botvac will revert to if you perform a factory reset.
 At this time, there is no known reason to install it manually.

+The SHA256 hash of the `Neato_4.2.0_102.bin` file, which is the actual firmware image inside the `.tgz`, is `4c67919bf53771f730bc1c3756532079e3ed7e51bb349a03559417d4645a9fb7`.

-*Its certificate is currently expired, but this can be bypassed using the methods described above.*
+*The certificate contained in this firmware page is currently expired, but this can be bypassed using the methods described above.*

-## Document revisions
+## Feedback

-This document was last updated on February 19, 2025.
-The download links worked as of that date.
-If you find that the links are broken, please submit a GitHub issue or pull request to update them.
-If you have any other information or corrections to add, please do the same.
+If you try one of these firmware images, whether or not your robot accepts the firmware, or if you notice any problems with or have any suggestions for this document, please open a GitHub [issue](https://github.com/RobertSundling/neato-botvac/issues) or [discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.